-The Swinomish Tribe is committed to improving the lives and well being of its tribal members through social and cultural programs, education, economic development, and resource protection.
+The Swinomish Indian Tribal Community is a federally-recognized tribe that occupies the Swinomish Reservation in the state of Washington.
+We are committed to improving the lives and wellbeing of our tribal members through social and cultural programs, education, economic development, and resource protection.

-Each year there is an election for 2 of the Senate positions and every 5 years there is an election for 3 Senate positions.
+Each year there is an election for two Senate positions and every five years there is an election for three positions.
 Following each year's election, the 11 Senators select a chairman, vice chairman, secretary and treasurer.
-The current officers are Mr. Brian Cladoosby, Tribal Chairman; Ms. Barbara James, Vice Chairwoman; Mr. Steve Edwards, Treasurer; and Ms. Sophie Bailey, Secretary.

 |Steve Edwards, yal le ka but - Chair